 Similarly, unless the Tribunal says otherwise, you will have to provide your list of documents that you intend to rely on and your list of witnesses forty-five (45) days before your hearing.
 Exclude the day of the hearing, September 15th, and begin counting backwards from September 14th.
 Forty-five (45) days before September 15th is August 2nd, so that is the day your list of documents and witnesses is due.

-NOTE: There is one exception to the rule about time calculation.
 If the list or documents are due on a holiday, you may submit it on the next day that is not a holiday.
 So, in the above example, if August 2nd happens to fall on the Civic Holiday, then you may submit the documents on the following day, August 3rd.

 If it is at all possible, it is best to send in your evidence as soon as you feel comfortable doing so.
 You do not want to miss an important deadline.